camunda/camunda-docs-manual/content/reference/rest/case-definition/get-xml.md

 ---

-Retrieves the CMMN XML of this case definition.
+Retrieves the CMMN XML of a case definition.

 # Method